 It’s possible to pursue a negligent security or premises liability claim against property owners, security companies, and management companies of a property where a foreseeable crime occurred or if they failed to prevent the occurrence of dangerous conditions.

-The property that is responsible for “managing” the property in question could be the property manager, landlord, or owner.
-Unsafe conditions may arise from things like no warning for visitors about potentially dangerous conditions or because of a lack of maintenance.
-In these situations, the manager is liable for injuries that occur due to their negligence.
+The property responsible for “managing” the property in question could be the property manager, landlord, or owner.
+Unsafe conditions may arise from no warning for visitors about potentially dangerous conditions or a lack of maintenance.
+In these situations, the manager is liable for injuries due to negligence.

 A Business’s Responsibility to Provide Reasonable Security